thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 * X94 - Net Income Flag: 1 if Net Income is Negative for the last two years, 0 otherwise
 * X95 - Equity to Liability

-The first row indicates with a 0 no bankrupt and with a 1 the bankrupt.
+The first column indicates with a 0 no bankrupt and with a 1 the bankrupt.

 # How the project works